aus-plant-phenomics-network/stac-generator/docs/quick_start.md

 ## Setup

 In the following tutorial, we will use the `stac_generator` to describe a vector file.
-For starter, please download this [file](https://object-store.rc.nectar.org.au/v1/AUTH_2b454f47f2654ab58698afd4b4d5eba7/mccn-test-data/documentation/quickstart/Werribee.geojson), which contains some suburbs in Werribee Melbourne.
+For starters, please download this [file](https://object-store.rc.nectar.org.au/v1/AUTH_2b454f47f2654ab58698afd4b4d5eba7/mccn-test-data/documentation/quickstart/Werribee.geojson), which contains boundaries for some suburbs in Werribee Melbourne.

 If you have QGIS, you can visualise the layer: